...

 Seasonal Domes

-Good news for tennis clubs: seasonal air domes erected for fewer than 28 consecutive days generally fall within permitted development rights.
-In practice, most tennis clubs operate under a seasonal planning consent (October to April), which is typically straightforward to obtain from your local authority.
+Seasonal air domes typically require a seasonal planning consent (usually October to April), which is generally straightforward to obtain from your local authority.

 Many clubs have successfully operated seasonal domes for years under these arrangements with no planning issues.
 The key is to apply for seasonal consent before your first installation and to comply with any conditions (such as specific erection and removal dates).